Chart Color Schemes

 An assessment of population growth drivers in Lansvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of Lansvale is estimated at around 2,595 people.
-This figure remains unchanged from the 2021 Census, which also reported a population of 2,595 people.
-The resident population estimate of 2,581 by AreaSearch in Jun 2024, along with an additional validated new address since the Census date, supports this number.
-This results in a density ratio of 897 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in Lansvale during recent periods.
+As of February 2026, the estimated population of Lansvale is around 2,595 people.
+This figure remains unchanged from the 2021 Census, which also reported a population of 2,595.
+The resident population estimate of 2,581 by AreaSearch, based on the latest ERP data release by the ABS in June 2024 and one validated new address since the Census date, supports this consistency.
+This results in a population density ratio of 897 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+Overseas migration has been the primary driver of population growth in Lansvale during recent periods.

-For projections until 2041, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for SA2 areas covered, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on these projections, Lansvale is expected to increase its population by approximately 270 persons by 2041, reflecting a gain of around 10.6% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on these projections, Lansvale is expected to experience population growth just below the median of statistical areas across the nation.
+By 2041, the suburb's population is projected to increase by 272 persons, reflecting a gain of 9.9% over the 17-year period.

 Frequently Asked Questions - Population